 The State of California considers illness, medical appointment, and the funeral of an immediate family member to be excused absences.
-Student absence for religious instruction or participation in religious exercises away from school property may be considered excused subject to administrative regulations and law CA. Education Code 46014.
-Justifiable personal necessity may be excused with administrator approval - see the front office for the form.
-Seven excused absences (10 for period 1) are allowed per semester.
-After seven absences (10 in period 1) an absence will be considered excused only if an illness is documented by a physician or a court appearance is documented by the court.
-(Time missed from class while attending extracurricular or co-curricular is not considered an absence.)
-Beyond seven absences (10 in a period) that are not excused by a physician's note or documentation from the court will be considered excessive absences.
+Student absence for religious instruction or participation in religious exercises away from school property may be considered excused, subject to administrative regulations and law (CA Ed.
+Code 46014).
+Justifiable personal necessity may be excused with administrator approval.
+Seven excused absences are allowed per semester.
+In our effort to promote satisfactory attendance, Parent(s)/Guardian(s) may receive a message after any absence and can expect a notification if "excused" absences exceed 10% of the school days in the school year.
+If excused absences or tardies exceed 10% of school days in the school year, a medical verification of the need for absence will be requested.